fetchai/ledger/README.md

 As such this codebase should be treated as experimental and does not contain all currently developed features.
 Fetch will be delivering regular updates.

-There is no publicly available test net currently running at this point.

 ## Resources

 1. [Website](https://fetch.ai/)